Seiya Suzuki Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to give up 67 total home runs at a rate of 1.1 per game (to rank 17th in the league).
+- Angels pitchers combine to rank 15th in baseball in home runs allowed (67 total, 1.1 per game).

-- Anderson gets the start for the Angels, his 11th of the season.
-He is 2-1 with a 5.47 ERA and 33 strikeouts in 52 2/3 innings pitched.
+- Barria (2-2) pitches for the Angels to make his third start this season.

-- The left-hander last pitched on Wednesday against the Chicago White Sox, when he tossed four innings, allowing six earned runs while giving up six hits.
+- In his last appearance on Wednesday, the right-hander tossed five innings against the Chicago White Sox, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.